Aaru-6R/India_inflation/README.md

 # India_inflation

-Idea is to download historical cpi and wpi data (web scraping ??)
+Idea is to download historical CPI and WPI data

-Plot
-Analyze
-Forecast
+Plot- Analyze- Forecast

+CPI Data is downloaded from RBI website, DBIE